henry-valentine/COMPASS/README.txt

 	FURTHER READING:
 		- Rendering Equation - http://x86.cs.duke.edu/courses/cps124/fall09/notes/16_rendering/p143-kajiya.pdf
 		- Euler's Theorem - http://vmm.math.uci.edu/PalaisPapers/EulerFPT.pdf
+		- Passing colors straight throug a shader http://stackoverflow.com/questions/2740874/how-do-i-get-the-current-color-of-a-fragment

 	NOTES:
 		- Program Documentation is included in the SLRA/doc directory (javadoc and UML)
+		- Use mesh generating program such as point wise on all parts for better lighting accuracy
+		- Object rotations occur about the origin of the model (the point 0,0,0 in the same coordinate system which defines each vertex)

 	SOFTWARE LICENSE EXTENSION:
 		- No rights reserved as of or prior to the 12/12/2016 release of this software.
 (Version 0.9.1)